-Stock options 31,440,000
+Stock options (i) 45,100,000

-Hess warrants(i) 10,000,000
+Hess warrants (ii) 10,000,000

-(i) In April 2011, Falcon entered into a joint venture with Hess.
+- (i) A maximum of 10% of the issued and outstanding shares of Falcon are reserved for issuance pursuant to Falcon's stock option plan.
+The number of shares available for issuance under the stock option plan at 31 December 2016 was 47,053,752. - (ii) In April 2011, Falcon entered into a joint venture with Hess.
 Under the terms of the agreement, Hess was granted a warrant to acquire 10,000,000 common shares in the capital of Falcon exercisable from 14 November 2011 through 13 January 2015 at an exercise price of CDN\$0.19 per share (the "hess warrant").
 In June 2014, the term of the hess warrant was extended to 13 January 2020 to facilitate the termination of the participation agreement and joint operating agreements with Hess.
 All other terms remained unchanged.

 Falcon is authorised to issue an unlimited number of Common Shares.
 Holders of Common Shares are entitled to receive notice of any meetings of shareholders of Falcon, and to attend and to cast one vote per Common Share at all such meetings.
 Holders of Common Shares do not have cumulative voting rights with respect to the election of directors and, accordingly, holders of a majority of the Common Shares entitled to vote in any election of directors may elect all directors standing for election.
-Holders of Common Shares are entitled to receive on a pro rata basis such dividends, if any, as and when declared by the Board at its discretion from funds legally available therefore, and upon the liquidation, dissolution or winding up of Falcon are entitled to receive on a pro rata basis the net assets of Falcon after payment of debts and other liabilities, in each case subject to the rights, privileges, restrictions and conditions attaching to any other series or class of shares ranking senior in priority to or on a pro rata basis with the holders of Common Shares with respect to dividends or liquidation.
+Holders of Common Shares are entitled to receive on a pro rata basis dividends, as and when declared by the Board at its discretion from funds legally available.
+Upon the liquidation, dissolution or winding up of Falcon shareholders are entitled to receive on a pro rata basis the net assets of Falcon after payment of debts and other liabilities, in each case subject to the rights, privileges, restrictions and conditions attaching to any other series or class of shares ranking senior in priority to or on a pro rata basis with the holders of Common Shares with respect to dividends or liquidation.
 The Common Shares do not carry any pre-emptive, subscription, redemption or conversion rights, nor do they contain any sinking or purchase fund provisions.